Mokoto-K/une-ai-competition/readme.md

 - After the repo is cloned successfully type: python main.py or python3 main.py if you have any trouble running the python command, visit python.org for more information on how to update your python distribution on your selected system.
-- To run the real account function you will have to enter the:<br>
+- To run the real account function (which is actually running on testnet) you will have to enter the:<br>
 api key =  <br>
 secret =    <br>
 Don't worry it's just a test account for the competition, these keys arn't important.
-- Welcome to losing your retirement... house... family, everything really You'll have nothing, and you'll be happy.
+- Welcome to losing your retirement... house... family, everything really<br>
+You'll have nothing, and you'll be happy.

 ### Why bitcoin and why bybit